-Apartment Arnica sleeps four to six people, with Alpine-style twin and bunk beds in the bedroom and twin sofa beds in the living room.
+Apartment Arnica sleeps four people with Alpine-style twin and bunk beds in the bedroom (the zip-up twin beds can become a proper large double bed).
+For a night or two it is possible to sleep an additional two people on the twin sofa beds in the living room.
 The shower room has a bright and fresh feel and includes a heated towel rail.

 Staying in Arnica gives easy access to the communal terrace and meadow where in winter children and grown-ups alike can be found sledging down the former piste.
 As soon as the snow has melted the barbecue and outdoor picnic tables are available to all our guests.